 From the first cycle of the world up until the time of the Buddha, crows and owls were mortal enemies.
 Crows ate owls during the day and owls bit off the heads of sleeping crows at night.
 One of the Buddha’s disciples lived on the edge of the monastery and each morning he had to pick up crow heads (enough to fill seven or eight bowls) that had fallen out of the tree around his room.

-One time when the Buddha heard some disciples discussing the many crow heads, he told them this story so they knew the origin of the quarrel between crows and owls.
+One time when the Buddha heard some of his disciples discussing the many crow heads, he told them this story so they knew the origin of the feud between crows and owls.

 The Buddha did not identify any earlier births other than his own.